Diving in Palau - Bluewater Dive Travel

 Virtually every sort of tropical marine life can be seen here, but the site is most famous for mantas, eagle rays, reef sharks and many species of schooling fish.
 Often the best strategy involves settling in a lively area and waiting for the action to come to you.
 If the current is running, this can also be a great drift dive—just go with the flow and soak up the sights as you fly effortlessly over the reef.
 Be extremely cautious when surfacing, however, as boating traffic can be very heavy here—make sure that at least one member of your team sends up a safety sausage (SMB) on a line before your final ascent!

-3. JELLYFISH LAKE - Jellyfish lake is a must-do in Palau.
-The jellyfish do not sting.
-There are lots and lots of jellyfish.
+3. JELLYFISH LAKE - While not a dive site, snorkeling Jellyfish Lake is a must-do in Palau.
+The lake is full of non-stinging jellyfish, creating a unique experience and photo opportunity.
 Accessed by a short hike on a well-marked trail over a jungle-covered ridge, this marine lake is largely isolated from the surrounding sea.

 However, the water remains connected to the outside by a huge network of fissures and channels in the porous limestone, allowing the tide to rise and fall inside the lake as it does in the surrounding lagoon.
 Scuba is not permitted in the lake, nor is it needed, as snorkeling is perfect for observing and photographing the famous golden jellyfish, which stay near the surface to maximize exposure to the sun.
 Sunlight is critical to their survival since they obtain much of their energy from photosynthetic algae living in their tissues.
 In fact, the jellies actually migrate across the lake on a daily basis, following the sunlight and avoiding shade.